Lncvrt/nuker-bot/README.md

 Don't use this, I don't think you should be using stuff like this, if you are really nuking servers on discord as a hobby, you need to take a break from the internet.

 This was made just for me to have fun experimenting with how this works

+You have a chance of being banned from discord if you use this, just a warning